 Information is shared implicitly, where context is king.
-It is often indirect (‘read between the lines’), extensive, and communication is considered an art.
-Non-verbal cues are key, such as voice tone, gestures, facial expressions and eye movement.
+It’s often indirect (read between the lines), extensive, and communication is considered an art.
+Non-verbal cues are key, such as voice tone, gestures, facial expressions, and eye movement.
 Disagreement and conflict are often seen as personal.

 Low-context communication traits

 Information is shared explicitly, with much less importance placed upon non-verbal elements.
-Communication is seen as a way of exchanging ideas, information and opinions, and so the choice of words, conciseness and clarity is of utmost importance to do that effectively.
+Communication is seen as a way of exchanging ideas, information, and opinions.
+So, the choice of words, conciseness, and clarity is of utmost importance to do that effectively.
 Additionally, repetition for the sake of good communication is acceptable.
-Disagreement is often depersonalised, with a focus on a ‘rational’ solution to solve conflict.
+Disagreement is often depersonalised, with a focus on a “rational” solution to solve a conflict.